sophiayduan/Endev-board/JOURNAL.md

 I kinda need to submit this asap so I'm going to make my filament movement tracking with the magnetic rotary encoder much simpler.
 Originally, the filament would feed through two groove bearings with a magnet attached to one, and the encoder reads that the bearing is moving.
 Instead, I will just attach some magnets to my filament spools; This way is much less accurate but it is enough for now.

 I started off by making an enclosure, but I don't love how bulky it looks.
 So, I opted for a only a mounting plate, that also helps my mag. rotary encoder register the magnets on the spool.

 ![image](https://github.com/user-attachments/assets/d47f2e94-b3e0-4e8b-8c2a-80e604907a91)

+I also worked with sheet metal for the first time in Fusion, modeling the bracket my board will be mounted on

 Tomorrow I just need to work on my BOM and make some final tweaks to my cad

 # July 10th: Finished?

-**Total time spent: 3h**
+**Total time spent: 2h**

 I accidentally deleted what I previously wrote.
 So, in short, on the 10th I was nearly ready to submit my project; Adding production files, creating my BOM, finding all the LCSC parts and making final tweaks to my PCB.
 However, as of the 11th, I am no longer in a rush and I have loads of time on my hands.
 I'm going to remake it properly, the right way.
 Get myself out of all the technical debt that piled up, and learn what I need to make this PCB as I originally envisoned it.
+I did more research on my components and simplified the amount of different components I needed.

 # July 11th & 12th: Hell no